joeyates/test-switcher/README.md

 - `TestSwitcher.${LANGAUGE}.testReplacer`: a replacement string (which uses the captures) to construct the path to the implementation file.

-Each of these sets of 4 settings provide a mapping between test and implementation files for a language.
+Each of these sets of 4 settings provides a mapping between test and implementation files for a language.

 In a project's root folder, you can create a directory `.vscode` with a `settings.json` file with overrides of these settingsi (see below).